APA 7th Edition (2020) | The 17 Most Notable Changes

 When it comes to citing sources, more guidelines have been added that make citing online sources easier and clearer.

 In total, 114 examples are provided, ranging from books and periodicals to audiovisuals and social media.
-For each reference category an easy template is provided that helps you to understand and apply the citation guidelines.
+For each reference category, an easy template is provided to help you understand and apply the citation guidelines.
 The biggest changes in the 7th edition are:

 - The publisher location is no longer included in the reference.

 - The in-text citation for works with three or more authors is now shortened right from the first citation.
 You only include the first author’s name and “et al.”.

 - Surnames and initials for up to 20 authors (instead of 7) should be provided in the reference entry.

-- DOIs are formatted as urls (https://doi.org/xxx).
+- DOIs are formatted the same as URLs.
 The label “DOI:” is no longer necessary.